angular/components/.github/ISSUE_TEMPLATE/troubleshooting.md

 <!--------

-We have an amazing community of users that would love to help you troubleshoot issues.

-You can reach out to them here:
+The Angular team can't provide general troubleshooting help.
+However, the extended community of users can provide more help:

 StackOverflow: https://stackoverflow.com/questions/tagged/angular-material2
 Gitter: https://gitter.im/angular/material2
 Google Groups: https://groups.google.com/forum/#!forum/angular-material2

-We want to keep issues open only for bug reports and feature requests.
+Issues should capture only bug reports and feature requests.
 However, we understand that it is not always clear whether an issue is caused by a bug or incorrect usage of a feature/component.

-You are welcome to ask for our help, but please be aware that we have very limited bandwidth.

-We can only assist if we can understand the problem and quickly reproduce the issue.
-Otherwise, we may close the issue and request that you ask for help from the community instead.
+Most support requests will be automatically closed.
+If the answer is quickly obvious, though, we might be able to provide a brief answer.

 -------->

-#### Expected Outcome
+#### What are you trying to do?

 What are you trying to do?

-#### Actual Outcome
+#### What troubleshooting steps have you tried?

 What are you seeing that does not match your expectations?